Calebjaytech/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile - Move the file

 8-firstdelete - Delete the file

+9-firstdirdeletion - Delete the directory